17 Time Travel Romance Books You Should Read

 The protagonist in this book is Connie, who suffers from mental health issues and lives in poverty.
 She has escaped from a mental health facility where she was mistreated.
 Moreover, she runs into this weird person who tells her they’re from the future, and she gets plucked out of her life and taken into this weird, utopian future.
 There are a lot of questions about gender, the nuclear family, and how children are raised.

-I was surprised because a lot of the time, with time travel stories, it’s about how you go back and change the past without changing it.
-But at the same time, it was cool to have a glimpse of a future and then have the protagonist’s choice.
-So in this book, there are many elements: science fiction, feminism, fantasy, and romance.
+I was surprised because a lot of the time, time travel stories are about how you go back and change the past without changing it.
+But simultaneously, it was cool to glimpse a future and then have the protagonist’s choice.
+So, in this book has many elements: science fiction, feminism, fantasy, and romance.

 Author: Marge Piercy